Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

    it also saves session information, it can be used to "restore" a modeling session so that the same files are loaded on the server and the UUIDs preserved.
+   *This is the approach our Exodus bridge example takes.*

 The advantage to the first approach is that modeling kernels with attribute systems generally provide a way